Gordonby/aksworkshop/_entries/02-06 challenge3.md

 4. Query the Prometheus metrics and plot a chart.

-  To access Log Analytics, go to the AKS overview page and click `Logs` in the TOC under Monitor.
+  To access Log Analytics, go to the overview page for your AKS cluster and click `Logs` in the list of options on the left hand side under Monitor.

  Copy the query below and run.

+ > **Note** It can take several minutes for the log data to appear in Log Analytics.
+If you see "NO RESULTS FOUND", maybe try the next exercise and return later to view the data.

   ```
   InsightsMetrics